The Peer Review Board (PRB) is a group of students who are trained to hear specific cases.

-Board - Students are selected by a committee composed of the Vice President for Student Life/Associate Provost (VPSL)/designee, the Chairs of the PRB, and the Presidents of the University Student Senate, the Greek Council, and the Student Union Board.
+Board –Students are selected by a committee composed of the Board Moderator, the Chairpersons of the PRB, and the Presidents/designees of the University Student Senate, the Greek Council, and the Student Union Board.

-Chairpersons - Two non-voting student members are selected annually by agreement of the President of the University Student Senate, and the VPSL/designee
+Chairpersons – Two non-voting student members are selected annually by agreement of the President of the University Student Senate/designee, and the Board Moderator.

 Moderator/Resource Person –The Moderator shall advise the PRB on matters such as the type of information that may help in determining if Community Standards were violated and precedents in sanctions.
 The Moderator shall also facilitate the appropriate paperwork and record keeping, as well as reserve the hearing space.

-When a hearing is necessary, the Moderator selects five student representatives (or four, with the agreement of the respondent and complainant) to serve on a hearing panel to hear the case.
+When a hearing is necessary, the Moderator selects three student representatives and one non-voting chairperson to serve on a hearing panel to hear the case.
 Board Members shall disqualify themselves from serving on a Peer Review Board case if they believe in good faith that they cannot be objective in the matter.
-The respondent and complainant may object to a member for cause in writing at least 48 hours before the hearing.
+The respondent and complainant may object to a member for cause in writing at least 24 hours before the hearing.
 The Moderator shall rule on all objections and replace any disqualified members.

 Format of a Peer Review Board Hearing:

 In most cases, the hearing starts with all respondents in the room together with the board for the chairperson's opening remarks and introductions.
 Then, each student will have an opportunity to review the information available and speak to the board individually.
 The board may ask questions of the student, and the student will have an opportunity to ask questions that they may have for the board.

 After each respondent has appeared before the board, everyone will gather together again to hear from any witnesses and for concluding questions or remarks.
 The board will then enter a private deliberation on the decision and sanctions (if appropriate).
 Students will be notified of the decision, in most cases, within three business days.